 Once the backup copy has been completed, you must double-check its integrity.
-In other words, is all the data there?
-A WordPress site includes the WordPress installation files (commonly called the “core”), themes, plugins and media.
-Then, an extraction of the database must have been done.
-The extraction is usually done in a Sql file (ex: mysite.sql).
+In other words, is everything there?
+A WordPress website needs WordPress installation files (commonly referred to as the “core”), themes, plugins, and media.
+Then, an extraction of the database must have been performed.
+The extraction is usually done in a SQL file (ex: my site.sql).

-4- Make a copy of the backup on a remote server
+4. Copy the backup to a remote server

-Once you have generated your backup copy and confirmed that it is intact, you need to send it to another server!
-Why?
-If your web host’s hard drive should die and your backup copy is stored on the same drive…. oops!
-You will be left with nothing (and you will cry a lot).
+Once you have generated your backup copy and it is complete, you need to send it to another server!
+What for?
+If the storage of your web host died and your backup copy is on the same disk….
+Oops!
+You’ll be left with nothing.

-Many hosting companies brag about having a backup system on their own, but trust me: you don’t want to rely on it.
-(This ain’t my first rodeo!)
-There are many cases, among all hosters, of people who have lost data by after entrusted everything to their host (read here, here or here for examples of horror stories).
-Most backup extensions allow you to send your backup copy to an external server (almost) pain-free.
+Many web hosting providers boast of having a backup system, but trust me: you don’t want to rely on this.
+There are many cases, among all web hosting providers, of people who have lost data after entrusted everything to their provider (read here or here for examples of horror stories).
+Most backup plugins will let you send your backup copy to an external server (almost) pain-free.

 Once everything is on a remote server (and not earlier!), you can start updating!
 Yes!

-Once you made the selection of updates, you can run and click on the famous “Update” button!
-As I said at the beginning, in most cases, everything goes smoothly.
-But if anything goes wrong, you have a backup copy of your WordPress site!
+Once your selection of updates is made, you can click on the famous “Update “.
+As I mentioned earlier, everything works perfectly in the majority of cases.
+And if it goes wrong, you’ll have a backup copy of your WordPress site!
 With a backup, a WordPress expert can help you restore everything

 After completing your updates, it is important to verify that the site is always operational.
 That means making sure that visually, everything is always displayed correctly.
 Also, you need to test the site’s functionalities such as forms, the purchase process, shortcodes and everything that produces dynamic behavior.
 If you have a cache plugin on your website, don’t forget to clear the cache before starting your tests! (needless to say, right?)
 Otherwise, you may perform your verifications on the previous version (before the updates).
 Ideally, an automated script should do all these validations.
 Thus, you can quickly spot any issues.